Battle of La Marfée: Background

-Facing French-backed revolts in Catalonia and Portugal, in early 1641 Spanish chief minister Olivares switched focus to the Comte de Soissons and Henri II de Guise.
-The two men were known as the 'Princes of Peace', since they claimed Richelieu was deliberately continuing the war in order to retain power; since 1637, they had been based in the Principality of Sedan, then part of the Holy Roman Empire.
-This was held by the duc de Bouillon; like his younger brother, Turenne, Bouillon was brought up as a Protestant, and served with the Dutch army, before converting to Catholicism in 1634 and becoming a French general.
+Facing French-backed revolts in Catalonia and Portugal, in early 1641 Spanish chief minister Olivares made contact with two of Richelieu's domestic opponents, Soissons and Henri II de Guise.
+Claiming Richelieu was deliberately continuing the war in order to retain power, the two had taken refuge in Sedan, then part of the Holy Roman Empire.
+This was held by the duc de Bouillon, elder brother of Turenne.

 The French Army of Champagne occupied Lorraine in 1634, then Breisach in 1638, but by 1641 it was largely composed of low quality troops.
 All sides found it increasingly difficult to recruit and support armies on multiple fronts, so even a minor intervention could make a difference.
 Olivares planned simultaneous uprisings under Soissons in Sedan, with another in the south-western province of Guyenne that never materialised.

 Richelieu was advised of the plot well in advance, and in April 1641, he ordered Châtillon to invest Sedan; Châtillon objected, claiming to have less than 6,000 infantry and 1,400 cavalry, when he needed at least 8,000 infantry and 2,500 cavalry, plus a reserve force of 4,000 under Marquis de Sourdis.
 In response to requests for support from Soissons, Cardinal-Infante Ferdinand of Austria, Governor of the Spanish Netherlands, supplied him with money to recruit mercenaries, plus 7,000 men under Lamboy.